Course studied: BA (Hons) Design for Film and Television

 “We all love our tutors.
 They are so dedicated to making the course fit our needs and are so supportive throughout the three years.
 All the tutors are industry professionals and have such diverse experience meaning that every area is covered to make us industry ready.
 The technicians also try their very best to help us with anything extra we may require for our projects.”

 What do you think about the facilities available to you?

 “The studios are fully equipped with enough drawing boards for everyone and access to mini-cameras.
 The studios are also surrounded by models, visuals and technical drawings.
-We all love being in the Waverley Building as there is access to a wide range of PCs or Macs and on campus we have the opportunity to use the lighting studio, laser cutting or 3D printing.
+We all love being in the Waverley Building as there is access to a wide range of PCs or Macs.
+On campus we have the opportunity to use the lighting studio, laser cutting or 3D printing.
 I’ve never felt unequipped for any of my projects thanks to the facilities we have at NTU.”

 What do you enjoy most about studying and living in Nottingham?

 “Nottingham is full of culture that we can go out to explore.
 As a course we are constantly going out into town together for various events such as ice skating at the Christmas Market.
 Nottingham is in the middle of the UK allowing you to go all over the country to seek work experience opportunities avoiding huge travel costs.”